benschwarz/smoke/README.markdown

 This "data" can then be re-represented, sorted and filtered.
 You can collect data from a multiude of sources, sort them on a common property and return a plain old ruby object or json (You could add in something to output XML too)

+In an early attempt to get feedback I created [this screencast](http://vimeo.com/4272804).
+I will do another once the library becomes closer to 1.0.0.

 ## The concept